 WITNESSETH:

-WHEREAS, RNPP owns and operates a merchant electric generating plant (the "RNPP Plant") and natural gas header pipeline and related facilities (the "RNPP Pipeline") located in Texas; and
+WHEREAS, RNPP is developing and it or its designee will own and operate a merchant electric generating plant (the "RNPP Plant") and natural gas header pipeline and related facilities (the "RNPP Pipeline") located in Texas; and

 WHEREAS, HPL owns and operates an intrastate natural gas pipeline and related facilities located in Texas (the "HPL Pipeline"); and

-WHEREAS, RNPP and HPL desire to install, own, and operate a natural gas meter station located on [legal description] of ___________ County, Texas (the "Interconnect") to deliver natural gas to the RNPP Pipeline and RNPP Plant from the HPL Pipeline.
+WHEREAS, RNPP and HPL desire to install, own, and operate a natural gas meter station and related facilities located on [legal description] of ___________ County, Texas (the "Interconnect") to deliver natural gas to the RNPP Pipeline and RNPP Plant from the HPL Pipeline.

-NOW, THEREFORE, in consideration of the premises and the mutual covenants and agreements herein contained, the parties agree as follows:
+NOW, THEREFORE, in consideration of the premises and the mutual covenants and agreements herein contained and intending to be legally bound, the Parties agree as follows:

 1. Interconnect.
 The Interconnect shall consist of an ultrasonic meter capable of flowing 150 mmcfd, a chromatograph, a flow control valve and associated equipment, over pressure protection ("OPP"), EFM/SCADA and RTU equipment, communication equipment, instrumentation, and hot tap valves and crossover pipelines required for the physical delivery of natural gas from HPL Pipeline to the RNPP Pipeline (the "Interconnect").
 The Interconnect shall consist of the RNPP Facilities, the HPL Operated Facilities, and the HPL Facilities, as defined below.
 The layout of the HPL Facilities and the interconnect with the RNPP Facilities and the HPL Operated Facilities shall be as set forth on Exhibit "A" and Attachment 1 hereto.